 - Arrange to meet a Money Adviser in your local MABS to discuss budgeting and income maximisation

-- Contact the Citizens Information Phone Service (CIPS) on 0761 07 4000. or website (opens in a new window) for further information on third level courses, college fees and residency criteria
+- Contact the Citizens Information Phone Service (CIPS) on 0818 07 4000 or their website for further information on third level courses, college fees and residency criteria.

-I also suggest reading about HEAR and DARE programmes, criteria and deadline for submitting applications as it may relate to your personal circumstances.
+I also suggest reading about HEAR and DARE programmes.
+The criteria and deadline for submitting applications may relate to your personal circumstances.
 Late applications cannot be accepted.

 Finally, a Student Laptop Loan Scheme has been offered by many Irish colleges.
-You need to contact student financial support of your college directly once your child accepted an offer.
-Each college has their own criteria and time frame for submitting online applications for the student financial assistance scheme.
+You need to contact the student financial support of your college directly once your child accepted an offer.
+Each college has its own criteria and time frame for submitting online applications for the student financial assistance scheme.

-Parents and students must be aware of the appeal process and time frame in relation to SUSI grant and leaving certificate result.
-If your SUSI grant is refused based on means test/income for the previous tax year, make sure to appeal it if your financial circumstances changed in recent times.
+Parents and students must be aware of the appeal process and time frame concerning the SUSI grant and leaving certificate result.
+The SUSI grant is means-tested and assessed on the previous year.
+If your SUSI grant is refused, be sure to appeal it if your financial circumstances changed in recent times.
 You will need to provide full financial information and highlight the financial changes.

 - www.qualifax.ie - for details of all the courses in Ireland